-- As soon as your dog is done sniffing, you can either click with the clicker or say “yes.”
-Then offer him the higher-value treat in your other hand.
+- As soon as your dog is done sniffing, you can either click with the clicker or say “yes” and immediately give them the high-value treat.

 - Repeat until your dog immediately stops sniffing your hand when you say “leave it.”

-When rewarding with a treat, make sure that it is something good, not plain old kibble.
-By doing so, you are teaching him that asking him to leave some food doesn’t mean he won’t get anything, but that in fact he might get something even more delicious.
+When rewarding with a treat, make sure it is something good, not plain old kibble.
+You are teaching your dog that leaving some food doesn’t mean they won’t get anything, but rather they might get something even more delicious.

-To increase your dog's chances of success at learning the cue, you want to work up to high-value items gradually.
-If Kleenex or a piece of plastic, for instance, would attract your dog on a walk, don’t start with those.
-Choose the items based on your ultimate goal: Anytime you say “leave it,” you want to be confident that your dog will indeed leave whatever you are asking him to leave. .
+To increase your dog's chances of success at learning the cue, work up to high-value items gradually.
+If Kleenex or a piece of plastic, for instance, would instantly attract your dog, don’t start with those.
+Choose the items based on your ultimate goal: Anytime you cue “leave it,” you want to be confident that your dog will indeed leave whatever you are asking them to leave.